Garthur007/Chess_game/README.md

 How to play the game :

 Just downlaod this project and open  the index.html file from your web browser.
+It takes 30 seconds for the AI to make a move.

 Disclaimer :